Neumi/realtime_powerlogger/README.md

 # realtime_powerlogger
 An easy power logger for S0 interfaced power meters with internet connection and chart view.
+Depending on the power meter you get data with 0.5Wh or 1Wh resolution in real-time on a website.

 # Instalation Server
 ```sudo apt install nohub ```